steilerDev/icloud-photos-sync/docs/src/get-started.md

     Docker images are available on [DockerHub](https://hub.docker.com/r/steilerdev/icloud-photos-sync).

-    The `latest` tag should always represent the latest stable release, whereas the `nightly` tag offers the latest development build, which might not be stable.
+    The `latest` tag should always represent the latest stable release, whereas the `beta` tag provides a semi-stable preview of the upcoming release, while the `nightly` tag offers the latest development build, which might not be stable.

+    The Docker image is also build for the arm64 platform (however [publishing this version is not possible through the current CI setup](https://github.com/docker/buildx/issues/1152)).
+The tar archive of the image is available from the [Github releases](https://github.com/steilerDev/icloud-photos-sync/releases) and can be loaded using `docker load --input <fileName>`.

     === "docker compose"